wdporter/i-am-that-ebook/src/78-all-knowledge-is-ignorance/readme.md

 <p><b>Q:</b> Then why do we talk of it?</p>

 <p><b>M:</b> Because it is there.
 The bridge serves one purpose only — to cross
 over.
 You don’t build houses on a bridge.
-The ‘I am’ looks at things, the witness sees through them.
+The “I am” looks at things, the witness sees through them.
 It sees them as they are — unreal and transient.
 To say, “not me, not mine” is the task of the witness.</p>